This publication outlines some of the more important regulatory requirements for a foreign person investing in Australia.

 How the “National Interest” test is applied will depend upon the facts of each proposal and the Australian policy environment at the time.

 Any proposed investment in Australia must take into account the timeframes required to comply with Australia’s foreign investment regime.
-Hall & Wilcox has experience in acquisition planning and structuring to ensure FIRB approval is promptly obtained.
+Hall & Wilcox has substantial experience in acquisition planning and structuring to ensure FIRB approval is promptly obtained.